wordium/course-search/README.md

 =============
 Authors: Sandra Helsley, Lisa Jervis

-In-progress version of this prototype is available here: http://groups.ischool.berkeley.edu/course-search/course-search/index.html
+This prototype is available here: http://groups.ischool.berkeley.edu/course-search/course-search/index.html

 Description: This is a functional prototype intended to provide visual and interaction demonstrations for the look and feel of the course catalog search user interface.